crwlrsoft/url/README.md

 https://www.example.com/foo?param=value&marco=polo
 ```

-Btw.: As you can see in the example above, you can use a URL object like
+Btw.: As you can see in the example above, you can use a `Url` object like
 a string because of its `__toString()` method.

 ### Resolving relative URLs